IgeNiaI/QCDE/Documentation/QCDE Readme.txt

 - Bots will still be able to "see" and fire at a ghost-walking Nyx.
 Engine limitations.

 - Bots will sometimes stand still or keep bumping on a wall.
 Engine limitations.

-- Lo Wang and Zeked's sword animation drawing on top of HUD and weapon is **not** a bug.
-  It's the best compromise between the ability being responsive and not displaying anything at all.

 - In the map "Molten Falls" sometimes the "lava falling" animation will stop.
 We added some measure to try to minimize this bug, but it will still happen after the map has been